Explaining SEO to Mere Mortals with Common Words

 It’s about simplicity.
 We need to simplify the whole discipline to allow it to enter the mainstream.

-SEO has been the domain of experts.
+SEO (as in Search Engine Optimization) has been the domain of experts.
 What we need in future is something that can be done by everybody without having to look up definitions in a dictionary.

 Also it’s about openness and transparency.
 I’m not referring to the Google-type of so called transparency.
 They penalize your site and tell you about it but not why and what exactly you can do to fix the problem.